 Adams’ artistic expertise engages archives of historic sites.
 Her most recent works from 2018 were a series of paintings that explore the recent removal of the Confederate monuments in Baltimore – and who put them there.
 The United Daughters of the Confederacy (and other activist groups) were responsible for constructing false Civil War narratives and for the intense rallying around monuments to Confederate memory in the 20th century – many installed 50-90 years after the end of the Civil War.
 This series of paintings and prints focus on the women of the UDC, ahistorical mythmaking of the Lost Cause, and whiteness, in an attempt to reveal connections between white supremacy and the shaping of public opinion through monument building.
 This work was supported by funding from the Maryland Institute College of Art, and has been reviewed in Hyperallergic and The Baltimore Sun.

-Older projects involve Elizabethan colonialism, John White’s illustrations of Croatoan natives, and the legend of the Lost Colony.
+Older projects involve Elizabethan colonialism, and John White’s illustrations of flora, fauna and people in the ‘New World.’
 This work was exhibited at the Luminary Center for the Arts (St. Louis, MO), Conner Contemporary (Washington, DC), the Southeastern Center for Contemporary Arts (North Carolina), and the Contemporary Art Museum in St. Louis (Missouri).

 Adams currently holds a position as full-time faculty in the Painting Department at Maryland Institute College of Art in Baltimore, MD.